marti005/DELTARUNE-Bingosync-No-Hit/README.md

     - Chapter 2: Being ran over by the overworld cars in Cyber City (including the Toby Fox car in the Egg room), HP depletion due to ThornRing.
     - Chapter 3: Getting hit or missing notes in the Cooking and Lightners Live minigames in boards 1 and 2, Susie taking damage from a bomb after she throws one (it DOES count as a hit if any other character takes damage).
     - Chapter 4: Being pushed by water during the climb sections, taking damage from the unavoidable sword attacks in either Knight chase.
+  - In addition, and for balancing reasons, in the Chapter 2 basement teacup ride you can only take up to one hit.

 # How to install and use
 - Download [the latest](https://github.com/marti005/DELTARUNE-Bingosync-No-Hit/releases/latest) version of the mod